Policing & Community Safety Initiatives

 In response to longstanding systemic issues, policing around the country is evolving.

 Many people know of the events of May 25, 2020.
 On that day, George Floyd, a 46-year-old Black man, was murdered in South Minneapolis while in the custody of Minneapolis police officers.
-All four former police officers on the scene are now serving prison time.
+All four former police officers on the scene were convicted and sentenced to prison.

-Well before the trials concluded, city and community members came together to work on a plan for an equitable society, and many new public/private alliances have been formed.
+Since 2020, city and community members have come together to work on a plan for an equitable society, and many new public/private alliances have been formed.
 The common goal has been to reexamine police policies and procedures, as well as reduce violence through prevention, intervention and healing.

 Does Minneapolis have a police department?

 Yes, Minneapolis has a police department.
-The Minneapolis Police Department (MPD) currently has 571 officers, including 496 officers assigned to the patrol division, the unit that answers 911 emergency calls.
-MPD would like to increase that number to 513 next year.
+The Minneapolis Police Department (MPD) currently has nearly 600 sworn officers, including more than 500 officers assigned to the patrol division, the unit that answers 911 emergency calls.
+MPD's funding allows for up to 731 sworn officers in 2025.

 How much funding is allocated for police and public safety?